mattva01/schooltool/src/schooltool/gradebook/README.txt

 together and rounding should yield an A.

     >>> gradebook.getFinalGrade(paul)
-    4
+    'A'

 Now let's say that Stephan felt that Paul's B in week 1 weighs more heavily than his A in the second week.
-He could indicate this by setting an adjustment value for Paul of -1, stating the reason for the adjustment.
+He could indicate this by setting an override value for Paul of 'B', stating the reason for the adjustment.

     >>> adjustment = gradebook.getFinalGradeAdjustment(stephan, paul)
     >>> sorted(adjustment.items())
-    [('adjustment', 0), ('reason', '')]
+    [('adjustment', ''), ('reason', '')]
-    >>> gradebook.setFinalGradeAdjustment(stephan, paul, -1,
+    >>> gradebook.setFinalGradeAdjustment(stephan, paul, 'B',
     ...     'week 1 more important than week 2')
     >>> adjustment = gradebook.getFinalGradeAdjustment(stephan, paul)
     >>> sorted(adjustment.items())
-    [('adjustment', -1), ('reason', 'week 1 more important than week 2')]
+    [('adjustment', 'B'), ('reason', 'week 1 more important than week 2')]

 Paul's adjusted final grade will be a B.

     >>> gradebook.getAdjustedFinalGrade(stephan, paul)
-    3
+    'B'